 Much of the album revolves around the piano skills and compositions of Mr Waits himself.
 The actual music is predominantly chord-based and is a clear backdrop to the vocal forefront.
-Evidently, Tom Waits also realised the limitations of his piano work, which led to a high reduction on the amount of piano playing on his later albums.
+Evidently, Tom Waits also realised the limitations of his piano work, which led to a reduction on the amount of piano-playing on his later albums.
 However, the songs here all benefit from piano.
-Specifically ballads, such as the mournful "Martha", the introduction clearly indicates the sorrow of the song and succeeds in conveying it well before Waits even opens his mouth.
-In comparison, the guitar led "Old Shoes (And Picture Postcards) introduces a waltz-style number as a break after several piano-led songs.
-The intermission works well and allows a different side to Waits' songwriting shine through.
-Although it would be overkill to say that this is a stylistically varied album, that is not necessarily a bad thing and gives the album the consistency it needs to support a skilled wordsmith.
+Specifically ballads, such as the mournful "Martha", the introduction clearly indicates the tone of the song and succeeds in conveying it before Waits even opens his mouth.
+In comparison, the guitar led "Old Shoes (And Picture Postcards)" introduces a waltz-style number as a break after several piano-led songs.
+The intermission works well and allows a different side to Waits' songwriting to shine through.
+Although the album certainly isn't stylistically varied in any way, shape or form, my interpretation is that of consistency rather than monotony.

 Taking into account the fact that this is a debut album, the level of maturity in the songwriting is stunning.
-Play this to an uneducated listener and they may well believe they are listening to an old crooner who has spent a lifetime honing his craft and hammering songs in this style into shape.
+Play this to an uneducated listener and they may well believe they are listening to an old crooner who has spent a lifetime honing his craft and hammering songs into shape.
 The structures appear relatively fluid, yet never fall into the trap of being overlong or stretched compositions.
 The sound of the songs easily allows the listener to believe they were all eased from a piano and tempered with Waits' fine lyrics almost simultaneously.
 The strings on the album are arranged tastefully, instead of smothering the songs and the horns are allowed room to breathe without ever becoming overbearing.
 The songs are clearly understood well by the man who wrote them.